mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 The latest trends have been pushing towards Web applications which mimic normal desktop applications as much as possible.
 A good example is Google Drive, which "imitates" Word/Openoffice functionality as accurately as possible.
 In such applications, the largest part of the application logic is realised in the browser.
 In any case, we always need some functionality executed in the server, otherwise information can not be shared by users who use the application in different places.

-When we retrive data from the server in modern applications, the server does not necessary return ready-made HTML-pages.
+When we retrive data from the server in modern applications, the server does not necessarily return ready-made HTML-pages.
 On the contrary, it returns raw data (usually in json format); these data will be handled by the Javascript code that is executed in the browser andthen displayed on the page.
 In this way, only the required part of the website will update.

 In this course, we focus almost completely on implementing the functionality on the Web-application server side.
 In weeks 6 and 7, we take a look at a couple of examples of functionality which is implemented with Javascript as well as at application design through CSS files.